chanhuynguyen-ai/chanhuynguyen-ai/README.md

 **`AI • Computer Vision • Robotics Engineer`**

-I'm an AI & Robotics engineering student focused on building intelligent systems that can **see, understand, and interact with the real world**.
+I'm an AI & Robotics engineering on building intelligent systems that can **see, understand, and interact with the real world**.

 My main interests are **Computer Vision, Artificial Intelligence, Autonomous Robots, ROS 2, Edge AI, and LLM-powered applications**.